lki1354/Ciayn/README.md

 Controller implementation as you need (Ciayn)

 ## how to use the module
+A few examples are listed in the folder "./src/examples".
+This examples should help to use the module.

 ## goals of the project
 1. learn java programming